What you should know about antidepressants

 How antidepressants work

-The most commonly prescribed type of antidepressant is called serotonin reuptake inhibitors, or SSRIs.
-These work by stopping the brain from reabsorbing serotonin, a chemical in the brain that helps with feelings of well-being and happiness and helps with thinking, memory, sleep, digestion and circulation.
+The most prescribed type of antidepressant is called serotonin reuptake inhibitors, or SSRIs.
+These work by stopping the brain from reabsorbing serotonin, a chemical that helps with feelings of well-being and happiness, as well as helps with thinking, memory, sleep, digestion and circulation.
 When the brain is prevented from reabsorbing this chemical, it leaves more serotonin available in the brain, improving the user’s mood.
-Some brand-name SSRIs include ZOLOFT®, Prozac®, Celexa® and Lexapro®.
+Some brand-name SSRIs include ZOLOFT® , Prozac® , Celexa® and Lexapro® .

 All these medicines work to elevate the mood of the user.
 For reasons doctors do not yet know, some patients respond better to one type of antidepressant than another.
 In fact, some people need to try several antidepressants before they find the one that works best.

 Remember, antidepressants work by altering the chemistry in the brain.
 They are powerful drugs.
-When it is time to stop – or change – a doctor will help the patient safely and slowly reduce the dosage.
+When it is time to stop or change a prescription, a doctor will help the patient safely and slowly reduce the dosage.
 Patients can’t become addicted to antidepressants, but the body needs time to adjust to the changes.
 Ending medication suddenly can cause withdrawal symptoms.